 These costs are usually included in the cable burial contract.

 A typical day rate for a cable burial vessel is about £95,000.

-Cable burial vessels are provided by a number of offshore vessel operators such as Canyon Offshore (Helix ES), Global Marine and Van Oord Offshore Wind.
+Cable burial vessels are provided by a number of offshore vessel operators such as Canyon Offshore (Helix ES), Global Offshore and Van Oord Offshore Wind.

 Burial vessels vary in size based on the required burial tools to be mobilised and the water depth.
 Generally, most types of vessels can be utilised as long as burial tools can be mobilised.
 Dynamically positioned vessels are generally used although barges may be used in shallower waters in the case of near-shore burial work.